RestorationsSOS.com - Fire and Water Damage Restoration

 Smoke contains carbon particles, and the smell of smoke will persist as long as these particles remain.
 If

-possible open doors and windows to allow air to free flow and to ventilate the room by creating a through draught.
+possible, open doors and windows to allow air to flow freely and to ventilate the room by creating a thorough draft.

 HEPA vacuums

-HEPA (High-Efficiency Particulate Air) vacuums are vacuums that has a type of filtration that can remove
+HEPA (High-Efficiency Particulate Air) vacuums are vacuums that have a type of filtration that can remove

 99.97% of all particles 0.3 microns and larger.
 Use HEPA vacuums to remove the dry soot and any chemical